-The Salvation Army - affectionately known as 'the Salvos' - is one of this country's most well-loved organisations, with research revealing it is by far the most highly thought of charity in Australia.
+The Salvation Army - affectionately known as 'the Salvos' - is one of this country's most well-loved organisations, with research revealing it is the most highly thought of charity in Australia.

-The Salvation Army's 'Christianity with its sleeves rolled up' ethos has endeared it to the Australian public, in a country where religion has always struggled to gain acceptance.
+The Salvation Army's 'Christianity with its sleeves rolled up' ethos has endeared it to the

+Australian public, in a country where religion has always struggled to gain acceptance.

 A reputation for being at the frontline of need was largely achieved through the strong presence of Salvation Army officers amongst Australian armed forces in times of war.
-Assisting the troops, burying the dead, and dispensing cups of tea, the Salvos were considered to be as much a part of the fighting forces as the soldiers themselves.
+Assisting the troops, burying the dead and dispensing cups of tea, the Salvos were considered to be as much a part of the fighting forces as the soldiers themselves.

-The battle has not ended, and in times of emergency and national disaster today, the Salvos are still there, offering comfort and support.
+The battle has not ended, and in times of emergency and national disaster today the Salvos are still there offering comfort and support.
+Recent years have seen ordinary Australians facing extraordinary disasters including the worst drought on record, the devastating Cyclone Larry in North Queensland, and countless bushfire and flood crisis situations.